unifiedjs/npm-tools/readme.md

 # npm Tools

-This projects manages the [unified][] collective organisations on npm:
+This projects manages the [unified][] collective organizations on npm:

 *   Check org members, admins, and owners: rights, missing, unexpected
 *   Check repos for the packages in them